What is a Notaire in France?

 what is a notaire in france

-What is a Notaire?
+What is a French Notaire?

 A French notaire handles all sorts of legal procedures and documents, including drafting the contract and deed for the sale of a property, which is also referred to as conveyancing.
 Another legal responsibility of the notaire is to give you all of the information available on the nature of the real estate agreement you’ll be signing.
 The notaire should make sure that you understand what you’re signing.